soum-io/TensorFlowLiteInceptionTutorial/README.md

 # TensorFlowLiteInceptionTutorial
 ## By: Michael Shea
-Tutorial on how to deploy the Inception Model to Android using TensorFlow Lite (both the float version and the quantized version).
+Tutorial on how to deploy the Inception Model to Android using TensorFlow Lite in Android Studio (both the float version and the quantized version).

 DEMO: